adonisjs/legacy-docs/3.0/authentication.md

 ## API Tokens

-Personal API tokens are like password for a given account.
-Majority of Web applications offers API based authentication so that their customers can generate these tokens for developers without sharing their actual Login details.
+Personal API tokens are like the password for a given account.
+The majority of Web applications offers API-based authentication so that their customers can generate these tokens for developers without sharing their actual Login details.

 ##### config/auth.js
 ```javascript